Big City Planning Directors on Equitable Redevelopment and Food Access

 , St. Louis

 Confirmed SpeakerMr.
-Roe is currently the Director of Planning and Urban Design for the City of St. Louis’ Planning and Urban Design Agency, having held senior management positions in the agency since its inception in 1999.
+Roe is currently the Executive Director of Planning and Urban Design for the City of St. Louis’ Planning and Urban Design Agency, having held senior management positions in the agency since its inception in 1999.
 A small planning staff undertakes urban design and planning projects at both a district and city level.
 The agency, via the Cultural Resource Office, conducts design and demolition review in Historic Districts.
-The City’s Geographic Information System is maintained by the agency.
-The department also provides data and research via both the direct production by staff of research reports based on data and best practices and by maintaining various web based databases.
+He is deeply involved in Legacy City challenges facing St. Louis a RC100 city with; a fixed ( since late 1800's) geographic limit of 62 sq. miles, a population loss of more than half its population, vacant buildings and lots in neighborhoods many of which are historically and currently racially segregated.
 As a private consultant with both for profit and non-profit organizations, Mr. Roe has worked on a variety of planning issues both in older Midwestern inner cities and rapid growth communities of the Western United States.
-Earlier in his career he was with a consulting firm engaged in planning projects in small New England communities.
+Earlier in his career he was engaged in planning projects in small New England communities.
 He has an undergraduate degree in Environmental Design from the University of Colorado and a Masters in Urban Planning from the University of Michigan.

 Confirmed SpeakerKaren Shore, MPH, is a Director at The Food Trust, where she leads the teams responsible for the planning of and TA for healthy food access projects (Consulting Team), program and policy efforts in small/corner stores (Corner Store Team), and farm to school and community food systems efforts throughout the United States (Community Food Systems Team).
 Working with national, state, and local partners, Karen has led programs and consulting efforts in 27 states from Maine to California, including a significant portfolio of work in rural communities.
 Prior to joining The Food Trust, Karen was a senior program manager at Booz Allen Hamilton, leading the firm’s product safety business for the FDA and NIH.
 Karen serves on the boards of both her local food co-operative and farmers market, and leads a volunteer-led meal delivery program for homebound seniors.
 She holds an MPH from Johns Hopkins and a BA from Smith College.